 Hiking and White Water Rafting Glacier National Park Trip Meeting Notes

 Guests should call our office the day prior to departure at 406-387-5555 or 1-800-521-7238 to check-in.
 The day of the backpacking trip, you should arrive at our office by 8:30 AM to meet your guide.
 The day of the rafting trip, you should arrive by 9am.
-We are located 1.5 miles west of West Glacier on Highway 2.
-Look for our Glacier Guides and Montana Raft sign on the north side of the highway, between mile marker 151 and 152.
-Our property is just off the highway, tucked in the trees.
-When you see our sign turn to the north and you will see us shortly thereafter.
+Click on directions for how to find us.